edublancas/scipy-2021/index.md

 ploomber build
 ```

-You can see from the summary table that only the `fit` task executes!
+You can see that only the `fit` task ran!

 Incremental builds allow us to iterate faster without having to keep track of task changes.

+Check out `playground/output/fit.ipynb`, which contains the output notebooks with the model evaluation plot and table.

 ## Execution in the cloud